 We were using metal rakes to pull the debris out of the water and then we would load it into sleds and haul it up the hill to dump onto a pile of debris.
 Then trudge back down the hill and start over again.
 We were very blessed with a good enough wind to cool us off, and to help blow the debris to shore so that no one had to wade in to get it out.

 While I was cleaning this debris I found two handmade items among the wood, broken plastic, dead fish, etc. One of them was a crocheted potholder.
 Strangely, the final end was not woven in.
 Otherwise it was finished.
 I wondered if it was nearly finished when the tornado came and the maker did not get to weave in the end.
 I wondered if the tornado managed to rip the end out.
 The other handmade item I found was the half-completed needlepoint snowflake in the top picture.

 Finding these things got me thinking about what handmade treasures I would lose if a tornado tore my home and life apart.
 It would be awful to lose the precious quilts made by my grandmother, mom, and mother-in-law.
 What about all of the things I’ve made myself?
 My wedding gown which my mom made?
 Many things are replaceable, but those things are definitely not.
 So sad.
 I don’t think it’s likely that anyone reading this will know to whom this snowflake belongs, but if you do, please comment to let me know so that I can return it to its owner!

 I am so proud to live in a great state of kind people.
 The response has been huge!
-So many people are helping with the effort to clean up and help.
-Helpful, kind, loving people have also been pouring in from all over the country to help.
-It is amazing how many ways people are finding to help, and how many people have traveled for hours to come lift spirits and clean up.
-Well done, America!
+So many people are helping with the effort to clean up.
+Helpful, kind, loving people have also been pouring in from all over the country to assist.
+It is amazing how many ways people are finding to help, and how many people have traveled for hours to come lift spirits and clean up!